Last Looks: The Christmas Tree

 You have answers.
 And you know what?
 We might have even missed a few things.

-And you're going to make us all smarter by proving that you saw something that we didn't.
-So now it's time for corrections and omissions.
+And you're going to make us all smarter by proving that you saw something that we didn't so now it's time for corrections and omissions

-But all the things that you forgot have got me seeing red.
-So open up the Discord and the terrible line.
+you said everything you think that needs to be said but all the things that you forgot have got me seeing red so open up the discord and the telephone line it's corrections and omissions time

 Rob from Long Island, two for two.
 That's like an earworm.